Vipul-2220/EventMate/README.md

 # EventMate - Event Management Platform

-A full-stack event management application with role-based authentication, built with React, Node.js, Express, and MongoDB.
+EventMate is a full-stack event management application designed to simplify how users discover and register for events, while enabling admins to manage them effectively.
+It features secure, role-based authentication and is built using the **MERN** (MongoDB, Express, React, Node.js) stack.

 ## Features